top of page

 A square photo frame

-A round cricket ball
+A cricket bat

 The Correct Answer Is: